A. S. Neill: Early life and career

-Alexander Sutherland Neill was born in Forfar, Scotland, on 17 October 1883 to George Neill and Mary (née Sutherland Sinclair).
+Alexander Sutherland Neill was born in Forfar, Angus, Scotland, on 17 October 1883 to George Neill and Mary (née Sutherland Sinclair).
 He was their fourth son; one of the eight surviving children out of 13.
 He was raised in an austere, Calvinist house with values of fear, guilt, and adult and divine authority, which he later repudiated.
 As a child, he was obedient, quiet, and uninterested in school.
 His father was the village dominie (Scottish schoolmaster) of Kingsmuir, near Forfar in eastern Scotland, and his mother had been a teacher before her marriage.
 The village dominie held a position of prestige, hierarchically beneath that of upper classes, doctors, and clergymen.
 As typical of Scottish methods at the time, the dominie controlled overcrowded classrooms with his tawse, as corporal punishment.
 Neill feared his father, though he later claimed his father's imagination as a role model for good teaching.
 Scholars have interpreted Neill's harsh childhood as the impetus for his later philosophy, though his father was not shown to be harsher to Allie (as Neill was known) than to anyone else.
 Neill's mother insisted on high standards for her family, and demanded comportment to set the family apart from the townspeople.

 Children usually left the local school for Forfar Academy at the age of 14, and with his father a teacher, Neill was especially expected to do so.
 Instead of wasting time and money, Neill went to work as a junior clerk in an Edinburgh gas meter factory.
 His parents took pity on his hatred of the job, homesickness, and its low pay, and so Neill became an apprentice draper in Forfar.
 He found the work stultifying and came home after a foot inflammation.
 Neill tried to take an examination that would raise his pay grade, but could not bring himself to study.
 Now 15, his parents decided to make him his father's assistant "pupil teacher".
 The children liked Neill, though he received poor marks from a school inspector.
 He taught a wider range of topics as his self-confidence grew, and he developed an interest in mathematics from the Forfar Academy maths master.
 After four years, he tried for teacher training college, but came nearly last in his class.
 He continued as a pupil teacher in Bonnyrigg and Kingskettle, where he found the teachers' instruction militant and loathsome.
 He stayed in Kingskettle for three years, during which he learned Greek from a local priest, an experience that increased his interest in academicism and sublimated his interest in priesthood into a desire to attend university.
 After studying with the priest and the Forfar math master, Neill passed his university entrance exam and preliminary teacher's certification.